WillTheFarmer/willthefarmer.github.io/README.md

 - SQL - A large majority of repository codebase is SQL language.

-GitHub does not recognize SQL as a language.
-I had to add code to `.gitattributes` for SQL to appear on repository.
+GitHub does not recognize SQL as a language and requires adding code to `.gitattributes` for SQL to appear on repository.
 ```
 *.sql linguist-detectable=true
 *.sql linguist-language=sql
 ```
-GiHub's prejudice against SQL is surprising and leads me to qustion if this is reason for poor GitHub search results.

-In real-world applications SQL is much more important and powerful language than many langauges detected by GitHub.

-Hopefully creating this repository, website and image :point_down: improves apache-logs-to-mysql repository visibility.
+Hopefully rename and creating this repository, website and image :point_down: improves `apache-logs-to-mysql` repository visibility.
 <p align="center">
   <img width="250" height="250" src="/assets/MySQL-Apache-Python.png">
 </p>